 © Courtesy of Yan Ropert-Coudert

-Are jellyfish a potential source of food for Antarctic predators?
+Are jellyfish a potential food source for Antarctic predators?
 Prospects for a Southern Ocean with few krill

 Yan Ropert-Coudert, Ph.D., studies the behavior of top predators at Earth’s poles to detect subtle changes in the dynamics of marine food webs.

-In his Pew marine fellowship, Ropert-Coudert will investigate whether the complex gelatinous community in the Southern Ocean could serve as an alternative food source for krill-dependent species should such a transition occur in the region.
-He will focus on monitoring the foraging activity of Adélie penguins, a threatened Antarctic species that relies primarily on a diet of krill.
+As a Pew marine fellow, Ropert-Coudert investigated whether the complex gelatinous community in the Southern Ocean could serve as an alternative food source for krill-dependent species should such a transition occur in the region.
+He focused on monitoring the foraging activity of Adélie penguins, a threatened Antarctic species that relies primarily on a diet of krill.
 This dependence makes them a useful gauge of ecological changes occurring within the system.
-Using a combination of observation and analysis of long-term data sets, Ropert-Coudert will look for changes that would be likely to occur in the Antarctic food web if its prey base shifts from krill to one potentially dominated by jellyfish.
+Using a combination of observation and analysis of long-term datasets, Ropert-Coudert looked for changes that would likely occur in the Antarctic food web if its prey base shifts from krill to one potentially dominated by jellyfish.